 INTERCOLLEGIATE ATHLETICS.
 The Athletic Department sponsors teams in all the branches of intercollegiate sports.
-The teams are coached by these men: football, Charles W. Bachman; basket ball, Benjamin F. VanAlstyne; baseball, John H. Kobs; track, Ralph H. Young; cross-country, Lauren P. Brown; wrestling, Fendley A. Collins; swimming, Russell B. Daubert; fencing, Charles R. Schmitter; tennis, Charles D. Ball; golf, Benjamin F. VanAlstyne; boxing, Leon D. Burhans; polo, Captain David A. Taylor.
+The teams are coached by these men: football, Charles W. Bachman; basket ball, Benjamin F. VanAlstyne; baseball, John H. Kobs; track, Ralph H. Young; cross-country, Lauren P. Brown; wrestling.
+Fendley A. Collins; swimming, Russell B. Daubert; foncing, Charles R. Schmitter; tennis, Charles D. Ball; golf, Benjamin F. VanAlstyne; boxing, Leon D. Burhans; rifle, pistol and polo, officers of the Millitary Department.

 FRESHMAN ATHLETICS.
-Due to the intercollegiate ruling that freshmen cannot compete in varsity athletics, the first year athletes are given an opportunity to take part on freshman squads in all sports engaged in by varsity teams.
+Because of the intercollegiate ruling that freshmen cannot compete in varsity athletics. the first year athletes are given an opportunity to take part on freshmen squads in all sports engaged in by varsity teams.
 Games with the varsity and with other college freshmen teams enliven the schedules of the yearling aggregations.
-The coaches for most of the sports are the same as for the varsity teams, exceptions are as follows: football, John H. Kobs, Benjamin E. VanAlstyne and Alton S. Kircher; basket ball, Thomas H. King and Joseph E. Holsinger baseball, Lyman L. Frimodig.
+The coaches for most of the sports are the same as for the varsity trams, exceptions are as follows: football, John H. Kobs.
+Benjamin E. VanAlstyne and Alton S. Kircher; basket ball,

+Thomas H. King and Joseph E. Holsinger: baseball, Lyman L. Frimodig.